BBC Radio 6 Music

 In July 2010, the BBC Trust announced it had rejected a proposal by the BBC to close 6 Music to provide commercial rivals more room.
 The trust commented that the station was "well-liked by its listeners, was highly distinctive and made an important contribution".
 In 2018, 6 Music was the most listened-to digital-only radio station, with an average weekly audience of 2.53 million.

-According to RAJAR, the station broadcasts to a weekly audience of 2.5 million with a listening share of 2.5% as of December 2022.
+According to RAJAR, the station broadcasts to a weekly audience of 2.7 million with a listening share of 2.5% as of December 2024.

 History

-BBC 6 Music was proposed in October 2000 as a "digital-only" radio station and named "Network Y". ("Network X" became BBC Radio 1Xtra and "Network Z" BBC 7).
+BBC 6 Music was proposed in October 2000 as a "digital-only" radio station with the working title "Network Y". ("Network X" became BBC Radio 1Xtra and "Network Z" became BBC 7, now named BBC Radio 4 Extra).